 FAO’s Agro-Ecological Zoning (AEZ) methodology is the primary tool used for land resources assessment.
 It is based on the FAO Framework for Land Evaluation which has been in use since 1978 for assessing agricultural production potential and production capacity, actual and potential yields and yield gaps.
 The agro-ecological zones are defined as homogenous and contiguous areas with similar soil, land and climate characteristics.

-Since the launch of AGENDA 2030 and the 17 Sustainable Development Goals, Hector McNeill has developed several cloud-based analytical tools to optimise project and policy planning in low income countries to reduce risk associated with food security by applying the Real Income Production, Accessibility and Consumption Model which is particularly pertinent to "demand analysis" in low income countries.
+Since the launch of AGENDA 2030 and the 17 Sustainable Development Goals, Hector McNeill has developed several cloud-based analytical tools to optimize project and policy planning in low income countries to reduce risk associated with food security by applying the Real Income Production, Accessibility and Consumption Model which is particularly pertinent to "demand analysis" in low income countries.
 The critical properties of the successful online tools is their use of OPEE to generate evidence-based project designs which contain thorough risk analysis.
-The overall approach is based on a Due Diligence Design Procedure (3DP) for process, project and investment optimisation developed at SEEL-Systems Engineering Economics Lab.
+The overall approach is based on a Due Diligence Design Procedure (3DP) for process, project and investment optimization developed at SEEL-Systems Engineering Economics Lab.

 McNeill,H. W., "Fourier transitions and Locational States", SEEL, August, Portsmouth 2017